polipus2025/POLIPUS-PLATFORM/replit.md

 - **EUDR Compliance Integration**: Added EU Deforestation Regulation (EUDR) compliance dashboard with comprehensive monitoring, risk assessment, and documentation features
 - **Complete Liberian Cash Crops**: Integrated all major cash crops that can be grown in Liberia (20 commodity types) with quality grades and proper categorization
 - **All 15 Counties**: Full integration of all Liberian counties in dropdown selectors and compliance tracking
-- **Farm Management Platform**: Complete integration of farmer onboarding, plot mapping, crop planning, input management, and procurement modules
+- **Farm Management Platform**: Complete integration of farmer onboarding, plot mapping, crop planning, and input management modules
 - **Enhanced Navigation**: Dual-section navigation supporting both regulatory compliance and farm management workflows

 ## User Preferences